The worst may not be behind us yet. The consequences of COVID-19 on the international food system could be far more deadly than the virus itself.

 It is from this point of view that Action Against Hunger France, accompanied by its agency DDB Paris, has chosen to speak on June 22nd.

 A campaign articulated around a tagline in the form of a hashtag: #HungerPandemic.
 The three prints show us scenes that we didn’t expect to ever experience: eerie empty supermarket shelves, creating a fleeting panic, that stayed engraved in our collective memory.

 This professional campaign titled '#HungerPandemic' was published in France in June, 2020.
 It was created for the brand: Action Against Hunger, by ad agency: DDB.
-This Print medium campaign is related to the Public Interest, NGO industry and contains 3 media assets.
-It was submitted about 2 years ago.
+This Print medium campaign is related to the Public Interest industry and contains 3 media assets.
+It was submitted over 3 years ago.

 Advertising Agency: DDB, Paris, France

 Copywriter: Jeremy Burnand